ad-fleming/hw-01-code-refactor/README.md

 1. Working with Repositories
 1. Utilizing Markdown

+### Credits
+This assignment was assigned by the Geogia Tech Coding Bootcamp.
+The code for the webpage which you see was provided to us.
+The refactored code was written by myself with the collaboration of fellow classmates.

 ### Install

 You can clone this repository by hitting the green 'clone' button above and copying the SSH key into a directory which you create on your local machine.